 Tennessee is among a handful of states that do not tax wage income.
 It only taxes interest and dividend income — although that tax is being phased out, as we detail in “How All 50 States Tax Your Retirement Income.”

 As part of that phase-out, Tennessee’s tax rate for interest and dividends is now 1% (down from 2% for 2019).
+The repeal goes into full effect for the 2021 tax year.

 4. West Virginia